-An Intentional Tort Theory of Patents (job market paper).
+An Intentional Tort Theory of Patents (under submission).

-The Rise of Bioinformatics Examination in the Patent Office (with Arti Rai & Bhaven Sampat) (in progress).
+The Rise of Bioinformatics Examination in the Patent Office (with Arti Rai & Bhaven Sampat) (under submission).

-What’s It Worth to Keep a Secret?, 13 Duke Law & Technology Review (forthcoming 2015) (with Nicola Searle & Gavin Reid) (under submission).
+What’s It Worth to Keep a Secret?, 13 Duke Law & Technology Review (forthcoming 2015) (with Nicola Searle & Gavin Reid).

 - Analyzes trade secret prosecutions under the 1996 Economic Espionage Act, revealing discrepancies between valuation and sentencing and finding under-utilization of the EEA.

 Expired Patents, 64 Catholic University Law Review (forthcoming 2015).

-Gender Diversity in the Patent Bar, 14 John Marshall Review of Intellectual Property Law (forthcoming 2014).
+Gender Diversity in the Patent Bar, 14 John Marshall Review of Intellectual Property Law 67–90 (2014).